-An application fee of $65 for U.S. citizens and permanent residents or $90 for international applicants is required to process an application for admission.
+An application fee of $65 for U.S. citizens and permanent residents or $90 for international applicants (in addition to a centralized application service processing fee) is required to process an application for admission.
 The application fee is nonrefundable.
-Most national application services also charge a processing fee.
-The $65 fee required of U.S. citizens or permanent residents may be waived, but only in exceptional cases, for low-income applicants.
-In such cases, an applicant should include with the application for admission a letter from his/her financial aid officer or other knowledgeable officer verifying the need for a waiver.
+The $65 fee required of U.S. citizens or permanent residents may be waived but only in exceptional cases for low-income applicants.
+In such cases, a prospective applicant should provide the Office of Admissions a letter from his/her financial aid officer or other knowledgeable officer verifying the need for a waiver prior to submission of the application.
 Waiver of the $90 international application fee is not available.

 The normal requirement for admission to graduate studies is a scholastic record which, over at least the last two years of full-time academic study in a degree program, gives evidence of the applicant’s ability to do successful graduate level work.
 An applicant whose academic record is not satisfactory, or who is changing fields of study, may be required to take additional work in preparation for graduate study.
 Such work will normally be arranged in conference with the graduate advisor or the head of the student’s major department.
 Before accepting a student for graduate study, a department may require that the student pass a comprehensive examination covering the basic undergraduate work in that field.